 Avoid Changing Certain Parameters

 Do not change either of the following connection parameters between synchronizations:

 - LDAPLinkURL: This parameter specifies the LDAP server for the lookup.

 - LDAPLinkSearchBase: This parameter specifies the area of the specified LDAP server for the lookup.

 Obviously, changing either of these parameters results in a reconfiguration of the user base.
-If you run a synchronization, and then change one of these parameters, in the next synchronization, Vertica reviews a different set of users.
-If existing LDAP users in Vertica are not found in the new LDAP Link user set, LDAP Link deletes those LDAP users from Vertica.
+If you run a synchronization, and then change one of these parameters, in the next synchronization, the users and roles are marked as Orphaned from LDAP.

 Prevent Lost Database Objects